 The controls with three buttons on the front are easy.
 Two convenient indicator lights show that the gadget is ready for two main things – being linked to a microphone and getting connected to the bodypack.

 The actual lavalier mic is quite compact, no problem with hiding on a person.
 But you do have to run the one long cable down to the body-pack.

 The Shure BLX14 also impresses with its operation range of 300 feet in line of sight.
 At a shorter range, it can shoot through several walls.back to menu ↑

 We could not do this list leaving out the Saramonic SR-WM4C.
 Compact, cheap and lightweight, this VHF wireless microphone system is worth your cash as well.
 In fact, besides those adjectives there is one more superlative – the longest range of 60 meters is for you with this Saramonic.
 The high-band VHF is not for nothing.
 At that distance, there is always some interference but SR-WM4C’s 4 switchable channels keep the interference at bay.

 The detachable, flexible antennae can be rotated 360 degrees.
 The high-band VHF also provides pure and detailed sound.

 The real-time monitor feature will keep you confident through the most emotional interviews or performances. mixing/monitoring circuitry is not onboard, though.
 You monitor the sound through your own recording device.

-You always know your AAA battery situation thanks to LED charge indicator.
+You always know your AAA battery situation thanks to the LED charge indicator.
 But you have to get your batteries, though.
-Besides omnidirectional lavalier microphone, the package includes a belt-pack transmitter and a camera mountable receiver.
+Besides the omnidirectional lavalier microphone, the package includes a belt-pack transmitter and a camera mountable receiver.